What is Conductive Education?

 Rhythmic Intention

 The first step of carrying out a movement is creating the internal intention for that movement.
-This is an automatic process for most people, but not for those with neurological conditions.
-Rhythmic Intention (RI) is the method by which an individual uses speech or inner speech (for those who cannot communicate verbally but can learn to “speak” to themselves), to express an intention, which is then followed out by a movement that is carried out rhythmically.
-Typical motor patterns have a natural rhythm conducive to functional movement, RI is a way of facilitating individuals with motor disorders to achieve that rhythm.
+This is an automatic process for most people, but not for those with motor disabilites.
+Rhythmic Intention (RI) is the method by which an individual uses speech (or inner speech) to express an intention, which is then followed by a movement.
+Typical motor patterns have a natural fluidity which aid the movement, RI facilitates individuals with motor disorders to achieve this fluidity

 The Conductor